-Information from the 18-Month Outlook report directly feeds into the IESO's Outage Management process.
-Outages are assessed against the firm resource, extreme weather conditions from a resource adequacy standpoint.
-Up to 2,000MW of import capability may be relied upon in extreme weather conditions, and therefore outages on resources (both transmission and generation) that affect resource availability beyond -2,000MW of Reserve Above Requirement (RAR) are at risk of being rejected, revoked or recalled.
+Information from the Reliability Outlook directly feeds into the IESO's Outage Management process.
+Outages are assessed against the firm resource simulation that captures a weekly peak demand at the 97th percentile.
+Up to 2,000 MW of import capability may be relied upon in extreme weather conditions, and therefore outages on resources (both transmission and generation) that affect resource availability beyond the estimated imports to Ontario are at risk of being rejected, revoked or recalled.
 Events that reduce Ontario's ability to import power such as outages on interties, internal system constraints, and conditions of neighbouring jurisdictions will be considered, and the import assumption is adjusted accordingly between zero and two thousand megawatts.

-3.5 Lower than Forecast Generator Availability
+3.5 Forecast Generator Availability